The Ultimate Guide To Buying a Luxury Home

 - Offering a larger deposit when signing the contract

 - Getting pre-approved and lining up financing ahead of time can make your bid more attractive.

 4. Look for foreclosure listings

-Moving in your new luxury home
+Moving into your new luxury home

 - Before you do anything about packing, take note of everything you own.
 This is essential, especially if you're handling fragile belongings.
 Plan to have an inventory list with you at all times; this ensures you can take notes of moving in and out of your home.
-Having this list lets you see whether you need to sell some items, throw them away, or keep them for your new luxury home.
+This list lets you see whether you need to sell some items, throw them away, or keep them for your new luxury home.

 - Find the right way to pack your particular items.

 - Before you move into your new home, make sure your home is secure.
-Before you move all of your possessions over to your new location, it's crucially important to be sure that they'll be secured during the moving-in process and afterwards.
+Before you move all of your possessions over to your new location, it's crucially important to be sure that they'll be secured during the moving-in process and afterward.